Anon5234/joplin-s3-backup/README.md

 **HTTPS-Only Enforcement**: Adds a bucket policy that denies requests made over HTTP, ensuring that data is only accessed securely over HTTPS.

+**S3 Versioning**: Enables versioning for the S3 bucket, allowing you to retain previous versions of objects in case of accidental deletion or modification.

+**Lifecycle Management**: Configures lifecycle rules to:

+	- Transition objects to Glacier after 60 days.
+	- Transition noncurrent (older) versions of objects to Glacier after 30 days and expire them after 120 days.
+	- Abort incomplete multipart uploads after 7 days.

 ## Prerequisites